BrianPugh/cyclopts/docs/source/args_and_kwargs.rst

 Individual values are converted to the annotated type.
 As with normal python ``**kwargs``, the keywords are limited to python identifiers.
 Most prominently, no spaces allowed.
-Keyword name-conversion is the :ref:`same as commands <Changing Name>`.
+Keyword name-conversion is the :ref:`same as commands <Command Changing Name>`.

 .. code-block:: python